 Clients sign an investment advisory agreement giving us discretionary authority to invest on their behalf.
 We manage accounts generally in accordance with the Firm's investment guidelines included in the agreement (please refer to Item 8 for a description of our investment strategy).
-In addition, clients may impose reasonable restrictions on the management of their accounts.
-HSMP has the right, in its sole discretion, to reject or terminate an account for any reason, including when a client imposes restrictions that we believe are not reasonable and may be detrimental to our ability to implement our investment strategy for that account.
-Clients must submit restrictions in writing for our consideration, and clients are generally responsible for notifying us of any changes to their restrictions.
+However, at our sole discretion and in certain circumstances, clients can place reasonable investment restrictions on the management of their accounts (see Item 4 for a discussion of client restrictions).
+In addition, at our sole discretion and under limited circumstances, clients can restrict our ability to select broker-dealers by directing us to the broker-dealers with whom they want us to trade some or all orders for their accounts (see Item 12 for a discussion of directed brokerage and commission recapture).